+Commercial Portfolio Advisors EST 1989

 THE CEIS QUARTERLY -Q1 -2020

-Commercial Portfolio Advisors EST 1989

 Feburary 19th, 2020 - CEIS Review Inc. is a Commercial Loan Portfolio Consulting firm serving the needs of Commercial Lending Institutions.
-In this issue of CEIS' "The Quarterly" newsletter, we discuss the findings of the most recently completed Shared National Credit ("SNC") programs findings, with a focus on the effects of heightened leveraged lending and the inherit elevated risks with this lending segment, then we pivot to discuss the unique structures of hybrid asset based lending which are intended to meet specific borrowers credit needs when structured properly.
+In this issue of our newsletter, we discuss the effects why the risk remains elevated in leverage loans which was presented to us by the Shared National Credit Review.
+We also take a look at the unique structures designed to address credit needs using hybrid asset based lending.